 of how individuals, families and communities have been helped here.

-The London Legal Support Trust works to support law centres,
+The London Legal Support Trust works to support law centres and

-providing them with grant funding alongside other forms of
+them with grant funding alongside other forms of support.

-support.
-We do this by holding large fundraising events, most

-notably the London Legal walk, and then delivering those funds to

-the agencies where they are most needed through grant rounds.
 We

+do this by holding large fundraising events, most notably the

+London Legal walk, and then delivering the funds raised to the

+agencies where they are most needed through grant rounds.
+We offer

-offer our knowledge and experience of the sector to help the
+our knowledge and experience of the sector to help the agencies to

-agencies to become more sustainable and help to partner them with
+become more sustainable and help to partner them with law firms and

-law firms, and chambers who want to help them ensure the law is
+chambers who want to help them ensure that the law is fair.